Throwback Thursday: Herbie K’s Diner in Cocoa Beach Was a Nostalgic 1950’s Diner

 FORMER WAITRESS SHARES HER MEMORIES OF THE NOSTALGIC DINER IN COCOA BEACH

-Ruby Daniel, general manager of Wakulla Suites and a former waitress at Herbie K’s recalls her days working in the popular establishment that was located right off of A1A in front of the former Howard Johnson’s in Cocoa Beach.
+Ruby Daniel, a former waitress at Herbie K’s recalls her days working in the popular establishment that was located right off of A1A in front of the former Howard Johnson’s in Cocoa Beach.

 “I remember the first time we ate at Herbie K’s, sitting in the booth thumbing through the songs on the jukebox (they had those table top ones, called satellites) bopping to the music.
 The server sat down next to my husband shoved him over on the booth seat and took our order.
 The food was great but it was the atmosphere that sucked you in.
 I remember as I bopped around waiting for our food that my husband said “I bet you would love to work here” and a year later I did just that.